kantarjiev/BAMRU-Org/README.md

     cd <dir>/BAMRU-Org
     bundle exec middleman build

-Project output is written to the `build` directory.
+Project output is written to the `out` directory.

 ## Deploying the Site

 The project is hosted on github pages.
 Output HTML is stored on the `gh-pages` branch.

-To deploy:
+The manual deploy process looks like this:

     cd <dir>/BAMRU-Org
     rm -rf /tmp/output